AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 #### Almalek

-The second poorest region, located to the southwest of the Estal Link and bordered by the ocean to the south.
+The second poorest region, located to the southwest of Estal Link and bordered by the ocean to the south.
 Almalek is ruled by Isaheim Maddows, a necromancer who uses a skeletal military force to maintain control.
 The people of Almalek live in fear of Isaheim and his undead soldiers, with many having resigned themselves to a life of oppression and despair.
 This region maintains agricultural and resource-harvesting requirements.